hcgcloud/pterodactyl-sdk/README.md

 *As our documentation is not finished yet, you can check out the [legacy readme file](https://github.com/hcgcloud/pterodactyl-sdk/blob/2b1759961a5a92eb95a3c9d3b045bd8410bdd43f/README.md) for all functions available of this SDK.*

+## Support

+You can get support by going to our [Discord server](https://discord.gg/5KnNVfv) or [submitting new issue](https://github.com/hcgcloud/pterodactyl-sdk/issues/new).

+As a third-party API wrapper, We recommend you not asking for help elsewhere, or we may not be able to help you.

 ## License

 `hcgcloud/pterodactyl-sdk` is licensed under the MIT License (MIT).
 Please see the